kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md

 \(2\) Systematic investigation of each weight if compliance cannot be reasonably inferred from the weights investigated.

-\(b\) Except as provided in §31.17(b), allowable weight tolerances during flight testing are + 5 percent and −10 percent.
+\(b\) Except as provided in [[Volume 1/C Aircraft/0031 Airworthiness standards  manned free balloons.md#§31.17   Performance: Climb.|§31.17]](b), allowable weight tolerances during flight testing are + 5 percent and −10 percent.

 \[Amdt.
 31-4, 45 FR 60179, Sept.
 11, 1980\]